pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ## IMU to World Coordinates

-One of the key steps when dealing with the IMU is the transformation that takes coordinates in the local IMU coordinate system to their corresponding coordinates in [the world coordinate system](http://docs.pupil-labs.com/neon/data-collection/data-streams/#movement-imu-data).
+One of the key steps when working with IMU data is the transformation that takes coordinates in the local IMU coordinate system to their corresponding coordinates in [the world coordinate system](http://docs.pupil-labs.com/neon/data-collection/data-streams/#movement-imu-data).
 The quaternion values provided by the IMU can be used to convert between the two coordinate systems.
 The `transform_imu_to_world` function, defined below, will be used throughout this article.

 Note that the origin of the IMU coordinate system is the same as the origin of the world coordinate system.